 Memorable Manitobans: John Edmond Lowry (1880-1951)

-Born in Belfast, Ireland, he attended the Belfast Model public school, the Municipal Technical Institute, and the Electrical Engineering Institute in London.
-He worked for the National Telephone office before emigrating to Canada in 1907.
+Born at Belfast, Ireland in 1880, he attended the Belfast Model public school, the Municipal Technical Institute, and the Electrical Engineering Institute in London.
+He worked for the National Telephone office before emigrating to Canada in 1907, being followed two years later by his family.
 He took charge of the Edmonton (Alberta) municipal telephone system in 1908 and was appointed its General Superintendent in 1915.
-He was appointed Commissioner of Manitoba Government Telephones (later Manitoba Telephone System) in 1921, holding the position until his retirement in March 1945.
-Under his direction, telephone service was extended throughout rural Manitoba.
-He also helped to found two radio stations in Manitoba: CKY in Winnipeg and CKX in Brandon.
-In 1939, he was named Commissioner and General Manager of a three-person commission to administer the Manitoba Telephone System.
-He died at Winnipeg on 25 November 1951 and was buried in Elmwood Cemetery.

 1911 Canada census, Automated Genealogy.